Hawaii’s Unsolved Murders: Who killed Mark Swick?

-HAIKU, MAUI (KHON) — Maui Police are renewing requests for information in the 2017 death of Mark Swick, 48.
+HAIKU, Hawaii (KHON) — Maui Police are renewing requests for information in the 2017 death of Mark Swick, 48.

 On the evening of January 3, 2017, Mark Swick was brutally beaten at the Haiku Marketplace shopping center.